 Fannie Mae and Freddie Mac stand as two of the largest players in the mortgage industry.
 Created by the federal government, these entities also support loans for low- to moderate-income Americans who don’t have the best credit.

 In fact, one of the most generous New York first-time homebuyer programs is Freddie Mac’s HomePossible initiative.
 You don’t even need a credit score to qualify for one of these low-interest loans.
 Down payment for the HomePossible 97 LTV is 3%.
 However, you must meet income limits which vary by area and are set annually.
-Your property options are also mostly limited to 1-4 units, condos and planned-unit developments.
+Your property options are also mostly limited to one- to four-unit homes, condos and planned-unit developments.

 Nonetheless, Freddie Mac gives you some flexibility when it comes to paying off your debt.
 For instance, you can cover down payments with money from friends and family.
 This is not the case with nearly all conventional mortgages.
 Plus, you can cancel your PMI after you’ve paid at least 20% of the home’s appraised value.
 In addition, you can choose from different types of loans.
 HomePossible loans are available in fixed-rate options and as adjustable-rate mortgages (ARMs).